inspire-eu-validation/view-service/wmts-1.0.0/at87-getcapabilities-layer-keyword.md

 **Notes**

-The multiplicity of the Keywords element is 1 for each layer.
+The multiplicity of the Keywords element is 0 or more for each layer.

 The multiplicity of Keyword elements is 1 or more within each Keywords element.